General national economic measures

 Business and other expected losses

--A damage report has been published by the German music industry (see here).
-According to current forecasts, the rounded total amount of the loss of revenue expected if the crisis measures last for 6 months is:
+-A damage report was published by the German music industry (see here) at the start of the crisis in March 2020.
+According to those forecasts, the rounded total amount of the loss of revenue expected if the crisis measures lasted for 6 months was:

 -Clubs and small music stages